-Those of us who have had the opportunity of participating in other DINO Regionals will readily agree that in organization, hospitality and congeniality, DINO Tournaments are among the best on the continent and we must ensure that we continue to uphold the tradition.
+DINO Regionals will readily agree that in organization, hospitality and congeniality, DINO Tournaments are among the best on the continent and we must ensure that we continue to uphold the tradition.

-I'm sure you all realize that the little things necessary to make a large tournament a success just don't happen; someone has to ensure that they do.
-To make any tournament a success, staff is needed on the Partnership and Hospitality Desks and for various other duties, such as Caddy Master, caddies, someone to solicit firms and restaurants for draw prizes, typists, photocopying facilities, a photographer, and Appeals Committee, etc.
+I'm sure you all realize that the little things necessary to make a large tournament a success just don't happen; someone has to ensure that - they do.
+To make any tournament a success, staff is needed on the Partnership and Hospitality Desks and for various other duties, such as Caddy Master, caddies, someone to solicit firms and restaurants for draw prizes, typists, best DINO Tournament to date.